acquijanoa/bios611/README.md

 **Author**: Álvaro Quijano
 **Department**: UNC Biostatistics

 This project demonstrates the use of Docker, Shiny apps for data science workflows.
-Below are instructions for setting up the project environment, building and running Docker containers, and executing key project tasks.
+Below are instructions for setting up the project environment, building and running Docker containers, and running the shiny app (interactive report that contains images, and what I learned from this dataset).

 ![Example Visualization](data/img1.png)